-- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: Press the Reset button for five seconds and then wait for the Router to reboot. - POWER: The Power socket is where you will connect the power adapter.
-Please use the power adapter provided with this TL-WR740N/TL-WR741ND 150Mbps Wireless N Router. - > ON/OFF: The switch for the power. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet. - Wireless antenna: To receive and transmit the wireless data.
+1) Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility.

+2) Use the Factory Default Reset button: Press the WPS/Reset button for more than 5 seconds and then wait for the Router to reboot.

+- Wireless On/Off: This button is to control the wireless function of the router, either to enable or disable. - > WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet. - > 4/3/2/1 (LAN): These ports connect the Router to the local PC(s). - > Wireless antenna: To receive and transmit the wireless data.